pabigot/pyxb/examples/ndfd/README.txt

 complex elements with simple types with strings.
 (This example uses the REST interface rather than the SOAP one, just b'cuz.)

+The showreq.py script is an in-progress playground for parsing the example query, mostly showing how to pair messages with DOM elements.